 Early in the year, I committed to one community to see if it’s something I can see myself sustaining.

-While I enjoyed interacting with likeminded people I met in that community and made friends I want to stay in touch with… I ended up staying longer than I should have because even though their system didn’t 100% resonate with me, my monkey mind justified all the reasons I should stay.
+While I enjoyed interacting with likeminded people I met in that community and made friends… I ended up staying longer than I should have because my monkey mind justified all the reasons I should stay even though the system didn’t resonate with me.

-This meant I sat with resistance for months before I recognised the cause of the dissonance I felt with that community.
+This meant I sat with resistance for months before recognising the cause of the dissonance I felt with that community.

-So I decided to let go of the need to be liked by my new friends, let go of that group in order to free up space to focus on building my network and the relationships I want to have in a way that aligns with me.
+So I decided to let go of the need to be liked by these new friends, and let go of that group in order to free up space to focus on building my network and the relationships I want to have in ways that’s in alignment with me.

-After learning these 2 big lessons this year, they’ve lead me to become more cognisant of what creates ease and flow in my life.
+After learning these 2 big lessons this year, they’ve helped me become more cognisant of what creates ease and flow in my life.

 Moving forward, I’m approaching my goals and aspirations with the lens of “What if it was easy?”